 You can update your account profile by clicking your profile in your scorecard.

 You may stop receiving our Credit Scorecard marketing e-mails without revoking consent by following the instructions in the promotional messages you receive from Discover.

-For more information on our online advertisements, please see below.
+For more complete information view the Discover Online Privacy Center and for our online advertisements, please see below.